g8a9/ferret/docs/source/index.rst

     pip install -U ferret-xai[speech]

-At the moment, the speech XAI-related dependencies are the only extra ones, so installing with `ferret-xai[speech]` or `ferret-xai[all]` is equivalent.
+At the moment, the speech XAI-related dependencies are the only extra ones, so installing with :code:`ferret-xai[speech]` or :code:`ferret-xai[all]` is equivalent.

 These are the preferred methods to install ferret, as they will always install the most recent stable release.